damviaHQ/damvia/README.md

 ## Installation Requirements

 - Dedicated Server
-- You can use [Coolify](https://coolify.io/) for deploying server and client
 - SMTP provider (e.g., Postmark)
 - Database backup solution
 - Note: You don't need to backup data outside the DB as cloud storage retains all assets